 - How to set a goal to focus your workflow’s objective – HubSpot User Guide

 - Set up a lead nurturing workflow – HubSpot Projects

 - Lead Management and Automation – HubSpot In-Person Training

 Please note Workflows are only available for Professional and Enterprise customers.

-Key Takeaway #1: Reporting is not (always) a daily activity
+Takeaway #1: Reporting does not have to be a daily activity

-One big, huge, over-the-top “ah-ha!” moment I had was realizing that there is a difference between monitoring performance to measure success and actually building, executing and speaking to a formal report.
+Remember how I called myself a HubSpot amateur a few moments back?
+Well, everything I learned about reporting, I learned in HubSpot - there is a difference between monitoring performance to measure success and actually building, executing and speaking to a formal report.

-For now, I will share the basics.
-Depending on what you want to know, you will want to look at different analytics in HubSpot.
+For now, I will share the basics, but depending on what you're aiming to know, you will want to look at different analytics in HubSpot.

-Driving Traffic: Check your Sources Report, Keywords, social media and Page Performance.
+Driving Traffic: Check your Sources Report, social media, and Page Performance.

 Generating Leads: Leverage landing page performance, list performance, lead scoring and the marketing dashboard for information.